StarpTech/judge-framework/README.md

 ## What is it?

-You can share a link with your colleagues and get realtime evaluation of the voting.
+You can share a link with your colleagues to get realtime evaluation of the voting.

 ## How does it work?